 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Twist Bioscience Corporation - TWST

-/EIN News/ -- CEDARHURST, N.Y., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Twist Bioscience Corporation (NasdaqGS: TWST), if they purchased the Company’s shares between December 13, 2019 and November 14, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Dec.
+21, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Twist Bioscience Corporation TWST, if they purchased the Company's shares between December 13, 2019 and November 14, 2022, inclusive (the "Class Period").
 Shareholders have until February 10, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-twst/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).